dbacked/agent/docs/guide/security.md

 ## Dump program monitoring

 Like most backup solutions, DBacked uses `pg_dump`, `mysqldump` and `mongodump`.
 This programs are monitored during their execution and if an error is detected (exit code different from 0) the backup will be aborted.
-This prevents backups that will silently fails.
+This prevents silently failing backups.

 ## Email alerts